syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/grouping/grouping.md

 ## Prevent grouping for particular column

 The Grid component provides the ability to prevent grouping for a particular column.
 This can be useful when you have certain columns that you do not want to be included in the grouping process.
-It can be achieved by setting the [AllowGrouping](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowGrouping) property of the particular `column` to **false**.
+It can be achieved by setting the [AllowGrouping](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowGrouping) property of the particular `Column` to **false**.
 The following example demonstrates, how to disable grouping for **CustomerID** column.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}